Portland Trail Blazers Nurse Night: Get Discount Tickets & Nurses To Be Honored

 Becoming a nurse is one of the most selfless choices you can make.
 It's the choice to take care of people and put others before yourself.
 That's what Sarah has done for over 12 years.
 Throughout her nursing career, she has been locked in a room by a patient, peed on, kicked, threatened, etc., and continued to go back to work with a positive, calm attitude.
 Her patients and coworkers have always loved her!

 Sarah has worked incredibly hard to get where she is today.
-She started as a nursing assistant taking care of patients at the end of their life.
+She started as a nursing assistant, taking care of patients at the end of their lives.
 She then worked in the Salem Hospital cardiac unit for 8 years.
-Nurses always put their health at risk, but when covid hit the risk was even higher.
-She worked in the ICU, cardiac ICU, emergency department, and covid unit throughout the entire pandemic.
+Nurses always put their health at risk, but when COVID hit, the risk was even higher.
+She worked in the ICU, cardiac ICU, emergency department, and COVID unit throughout the entire pandemic.
 Taking care of patients wherever needed, including overflowing hallways.
-She's seen more death than most people will see their entire life.
-But she's also saved so many lives.
-That's crazy to think about, saving someone's life.
-Someone's brother, mother, grandpa, best friend….
-Along with the hard stuff, there's also the good stuff.
-Sarah has always said that nursing has allowed her to be there for people when they need her most, grow as an individual, learn a lot about herself, build lifelong friendships, and live a fulfilling life.
+She's seen more death than most people will see in their entire lives.

-Sarah is now both a nurse and family nurse practitioner.
+Sarah is now both a nurse and a family nurse practitioner.
 She works at a clinic in her community serving primarily low-income and underrepresented patients.
 The patients are so thankful for her attentive care and the way she advocates for them.
-She also volunteers at local events that are important to her including Relay for Life and IRONMAN Oregon.
+She also volunteers at local events that are important to her, including Relay for Life and IRONMAN Oregon.
 She has been a HUGE Blazers fan for most of her life.
 Going to games with her husband is one of their favorite things to do together.
 They can't wait for their new baby girl to become the Blazers number 1 fan!
-And maybe a nurse someday too.
+And maybe a nurse someday, too.

 So, whenever you hear a nurse say that nursing is one of the most challenging but rewarding things they will ever do, believe them.
 It's truly something you're called to do.
 Sarah answered that call and will continue to do so for many years.
 I could not be more proud of her!!!